 Thinking of hosting a brunch wedding?
-There are tons of benefits to throwing a morning celebration, including lower costs, more venue availability, and delicious breakfast buffets.
+There are tons of benefits to throwing a morning celebration, Brunch weddings are a memorable way to host your wedding reception, with the added benefits of lower costs, more venue availability, and delicious breakfast buffets.
 Brunch weddings are also more intimate, less rowdy, and full of delicate daytime details.

 Keep reading for tips on planning your brunch wedding, or jump to a specific section using the buttons below.
 We're also answering your frequently asked questions at the bottom of the article:

 Elevate your brunch wedding with creative catering: think silver platters, festive food stations, and a wedding cake drizzled in glaze.
 Check out these ideas for your morning menu:

 Add some delicious southern charm to your brunch wedding menu with a biscuits and gravy bar.
 You can also include tasty jams and jelly, either homemade or purchased from a local farm, to offer a variety of biscuit toppings for your guests.
 To accommodate all of your guests' needs, consider serving a vegan option like this mushroom-walnut gravy recipe.